ringecosystem/msgport-docs/docs/learn/messaging-protocols/ormp.md

 - The Oracle

     In this context refers to any source of credible off-chain data.
-In ORMP, this data refers specifically to the hash of cross-chain message, we refer to this as the `message hash`.
-The message hash is used to verify the authenticity of the cross-chain messages.
+In ORMP, this data refers specifically to the hash of cross-chain message, we refer to this as the `msgHash`.
+The msgHash is used to verify the authenticity of the cross-chain messages.
 The Oracle can either be a traditional off-chain data service, or a data feed based on the light client.
-Both of these methods can be used to provide the message root of another chain.
+Both methods can be used to validate the message prior to execution.

 - The Relayer

     It’s an off-chain piece of software that's responsible for taking messages from one blockchain and relaying them to another.
 It queries the source chain to find messages that have not yet been relayed, and then relays the message and its proof to the target chain.
-Once the target chain receives the message, along with the msg_root provided by the Oracle, the target channel can verify the authenticity of the message and process it further if it is found to be valid.
+Once the target chain receives the message, along with the proof provided by the Oracle, the target channel can verify the authenticity of the message and process it further if it is found to be valid.

 These two roles play a vital role in the entire process of sending, verifying, and receiving messages.